purestorage/pso-csi/pure-pso/README.md

   ]
 }
 ```
-Set the helm value `existingSecret` to true
+Set the helm value `existingSecret` to true:
 ```yaml
 existingSecret: true
 ```
+To create the Kubernetes secret from a file, use the following command
+`kubectl create secret generic pure-provisioner-secret -n <PSO namespace> --from-file=pure.json=<Pure JSON file>`

 ## Dark-Site Installation